diegoalexglz/Appium-Course/01 - Mobile testing notes.md

     // tearDown...
 ```

+By initializing our objects this way, the later definitions will have a small change, too.

+From this:

+- `AndroidDriver myDriver = new AndroidDriver...;`

+- `AppiumDriverLocalService myServer = Appium...;`

+to this:

+- `myDriver = new AndroidDriver...;`

+- `myServer = Appium...;`

-Our base class will look like this:
+So, our base class will look like this:

 ```java
 package alex.appium.project0;